microsoft/migrate-java-ee-app-to-azure-training/06-migrating-database/README.md

 We need to open up the firewall so your AKS cluster has access to PostgreSQL.

-> Note here we are opting to open it up to all Azure services.
-In a production
+> :bulb: Note here we are opting to open it up to all Azure services.
+In a
-> environment this is not recommended and you should define tigther rules.
+> production environment this is not recommended and you should define tighter
+> rules.

 Execute the following command line: